AmberGraceSoftware/Dex/docs/Chapter1/MappingChildComponents.md

     "Baz"
 })

--- 1 value is added, so only 1 instance gets created for Qux: todoItems:Set({
+-- 1 value (Qux) was added, so only 1 instance gets created: todoItems:Set({
     "Foo",
     "Fighters",